peter-mount/departures8bit/apps/README.md

 ## Running in Vice

-To run in vice you need to run
+To run in vice you need to open 3 terminal windows, then run the following in each:
+* ./bin/tcpser.sh
+* ./builds/nrefeeds8bit
+* ./bin/c64.sh